kaliop-uk/ezmigrationbundle/README.md

 *NB* if you rename the php file, keep in mind that the filename and the name of the class it contains are tied - the standard autoloading mechanism of the application does not apply when loading the migration definition.
 This is also the reason why the php classes used as migrations should not use namespaces.

+### Re-executing failed migrations

+The easiest way to re-execute a migration in 'failed' status, is to remove it from the migrations table:

+    php ezpublish/console kaliop:migration:migration migration_name --delete

+After removing the information about the migration form the migrations table, running the `migrate` command will execute it again.

 ## Extending the bundle